What I use to Photograph, Edit, and Print From Home

 Should You Make Prints?

 I’m going to strongly caution you against jumping into prints unless you have the ability to sell them now.
-Are you constantly being asked for prints?
-Are you selling originals too quickly to keep up with the demand?
+Are you constantly being asked for prints or are you selling originals too quickly to keep up with the demand?
 Are you doing a lot of events where prints could be a quick impulse buy?

-If you only have a couple hundred followers, primarily sell online, and you struggle to sell your originals–don’t invest in the supplies to make prints.
+If you only have a couple of hundred followers, primarily sell online, and you struggle to sell your originals, don’t invest in the supplies to make prints.
 Back in 2010, I had a huge batch of prints made when I started doing art fairs.
 After three fairs, life got in the way and I had a bunch of inventory that I carried around for years.
-I kid you not, I threw the last of them in the trash before moving to California at the end of June.
+I kid you not, I threw the last of them in the trash before moving to California at the end of June of 2018.
 Good riddance.

 If you are still developing your style and branding, I also suggest waiting to make prints.
 If you are having a hard time selling your art now (read this) and there isn’t a demand for prints of your work then I still suggest waiting.